MXKLZL/EasyAL/documentation.md

 ​    class_name_map(dictionary): mapping between targets and classes

-​    transform (list of transformation): list of callable transform object to be applie on a sample, using its index as the mode for the transformation
+​    transform (list of transformation): list of callable transform object to be applie on a sample, using its index as the mode for the transformation.
+By default, 0 is the index of transformation used for training(with augmentation), 1 is the index of transformation used for predicting(without augmentation)